KueKarambiaaa/KueKarambiaaa/README.md

 ### 🌱 About Me

-- 🎓 Studying Information Systems at Universitas Terbuka
+- 🎓 Currently studying at Universitas Terbuka majoring in Information Systems
-- 📊 Passionate about data analysis, visualization & machine learning
+- 📊 Passionate about data, analytics, and turning numbers into stories
-- 🛠️ Currently learning Python, SQL, Pandas, and Scikit-Learn
+- 🛠️ Exploring Python, SQL, Pandas, Scikit-Learn, and more
-- 🎯 Always curious about how data impacts the world
+- 💬 Always open to collaboration and new challenges!

 ---

-### ⚙️ Tools & Tech
+### ⚙️ Tools & Technologies

 <p>
   <img src="https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white"/>